 For businesses operating in the sector where there is a high risk of technology becoming obsolete, leasing yields great returns and saves the business from the risk of investing in a technology that might soon become outdated.
 For example, it is ideal for the technology business.

-At the end of the leasing period, the lessee holds the right to buy the property and terminate the leasing contract, this providing flexibility to business.
+At the end of the leasing period, the lessee holds the right to buy the property and terminate the leasing contract, thus providing flexibility to business.

 Disadvantages of Leasing

 Lease payments are treated as expenses rather than as equity payments towards an asset.

 Limited Financial Benefits

 If paying lease payments towards a land, the business cannot benefit from any appreciation in the value of the land.
 The long-term lease agreement also remains a burden on the business as the agreement is locked and the expenses for several years are fixed.
 In a case when the use of asset does not serve the requirement after some years, lease payments become a burden.

 Reduced Return for Equity Holders

 Given that lease expenses reduce the net income without any appreciation in value, it means limited returns or reduced returns for an equity shareholder.
 In such a case, there is no achievement of the objective of wealth maximization for shareholders is not achieved.

 Although lease doesn’t appear on the balance sheet of a company, investors still consider long-term lease as debt and adjust their valuation of a business to include leases.